 - Switch Grip Pull Ups.

 And that’s the workout, and another addition to add to all of the other P90X Reviews.
 It’s a leg burning workout, make sure to get in a good stretch afterwards.
 As one of my prouder moments for this workout, I finally broke into triple digits on the 8 sets of pull ups.
 The pull ups were all unassisted, with no added assistance or chair.
 It was a long term goal for me, and one that I didn’t accomplish for several rounds of P90X.
 You might hit triple digits a lot sooner, or it may take longer, we are all different.
 When I started P90X on my very first round.
 I could only do 3 wide pull ups.
 So if you are struggling with pull ups right now, stay after it, you’ll see this improve every time you get on the pull up bar!
 Don’t forget to get your P90X Legs and Back Worksheet, I’ve added in all the leg exercises for you.
-Watch the quick P90X video for Legs and Back below, and the making of P90X on the right.
+Watch the quick P90X video for Legs and Back below, and the making of P90X is also very interesting.